brandnewguys/companysite_11ty/src/index.md

 ---
 We've got a story to tell.
 <i>Yours.</i><br/> A boutique creative agency,
-      focusing on the intersection of culture, storytelling & technology.
+      focusing on the intersection of culture, storytelling and technology.